stanfordnlp/stanza/_pages/pipeline.md

 ### Accessing Word Information

 After a pipeline is run, a `Document` object will be created and populated with annotation data.
+A `Document` contains a list of `Sentences`'s, and a `Sentence` contains a list of `Token`'s and `Word`'s.
+For the most part `Token`'s and `Word`'s overlap, but some tokens can be divided into mutiple words, for instance the French token `aux` is divided into the words `à` and `les`.
+The dependency parses are derived over words.

-In this code example, the document is named `doc`.
-The document contains a list of sentences `doc.sentences`, and a sentence `sent` contains a list of words `sent.words`.
-You can access various fields from the `word`, including `word.text`, `word.upos`, `word.xpos` , and `word.lemma`.
+In this code example, the `Document` is named `doc`.
+After the text is annotated, the for loops go through each sentence `sent` in `doc.sentences` and each word `word` in `sent.words` and information about the word is printed out, specifically `word.text`, `word.lemma`, `word.upos`, and `word.xpos`.

 ```python
 import stanfordnlp